niraunjana/AOA_Module_22/EX 4B DYNAMIC PROGRAMMING – 2.md

-# EX 4B DYNAMIC PROGRAMMING – 2
+# EX:4B - DYNAMIC PROGRAMMING – 2
 ## DATE:

 ## AIM:

 To find the longest string (or strings) that is a substring (or are substrings) of two strings..

 ## Algorithm

 1. Create a 2D table dp of size (m+1) x (n+1), where m is the length of the first string and n is the length of the second string.
 Set all elements to 0 initially.
 2. Track the maximum length of the common substring (max) and its ending position (end).
 3. For each character pair (x[i-1], y[j-1]) in the two strings, if they match, update dp[i][j] to dp[i-1][j-1] + 1.